Tuck Jagadish

 Tuck Jagadish is a 2021 Indian Telugu-language action family drama film, written and directed by Shiva Nirvana and produced by Sahu Garapati and Harish Peddi under the banner Shine Screens.
 The film stars Nani as the title role, alongside Ritu Varma, Aishwarya Rajesh, and Jagapathi Babu.
 In the film, a revenue officer tries to reform all the property issues in the village while also planning to reunite with his elder brother's family after a dispute over inheritance.

 The film was announced in December 2019 with principal photography taking place in Pollachi and Palani of Tamil Nadu, and Rajahmundry of Andhra Pradesh.
 Filming, though briefly halted by the COVID-19 pandemic, was completed in December 2020.
 The film features soundtrack composed by Thaman S and background music scored by Gopi Sundar.
 The film has cinematography by Prasad Murella and editing by Prawin Pudi.

 The theatrical release of this film was deferred multiple times due to the COVID-19 pandemic, which resulting the producers to opt for direct-to-streaming release on Amazon Prime Video.
-The film premiered on 10 September 2021 with the festival of Vinayaka Chaviti and received mixed to negative reviews from the critics.
+The film premiered on 10 September 2021 with the festival of Vinayaka Chaviti and received negative reviews from the critics.

 Plot

-Adisesha Naidu is the headman of Bhudevipuram village.
-Adishesha has two sons with his first wife Tulsamma (Bosu and Jagadish) and two daughters and a son with his second wife Arjunamma (Ganga, Kumari, and Bujji who is mute).
-Tulasamma brings fortune to the family through which Adisesha becomes rich.
-Following the death of Tulasamma, while giving birth to Jagadish, Arjunamma takes Bosu and Jagadish with her as her own children, and all the children are brought up together as a joint family.
-Jagdish loves his stepmother and treats her as his own and also ideal brother to all his sisters.
-Bosu, however, secretly dislikes the other family members as he believes he is the only rightful inheritor of his father's wealth as the first son.
-He also hates the thought that his father has a soft corner for his girl children.
-Bhudevipuram is notorious for its property disputes which are usually solved by Adisesha Naidu.
-On one such occasion, Veerendra's father is killed in a feud and he develops hatred toward Adisesha's family.
+Adisesha Naidu is the head of Bhudevipuram village.
+He has two sons with his first wife Tulsamma (Bosu and Jagadish) and two daughters and a son with his second wife Arjunamma (Ganga, Kumari, and Bujji who is mute).
+Tulasamma brings fortune to the family, through which Adisesha becomes wealthy.
+Following Tulsamma's death while giving birth to Jagadish, Arjunamma takes in Bosu and Jagadish as her own children, and all the children are brought up together as a joint family.
+Jagdish loves his stepmother and treats her as his own and also is ideal brother to all his sisters.
+Bosu, however, secretly dislikes the other family members as he believes he is the only rightful heir of his father's wealth as the first-born son.
+He also hates the thought that his father has a soft corner for his daughters.
+Bhudevipuram is notorious for its property disputes, which are usually solved by Adisesha Naidu.
+On one such occasion, Veerendra's father is killed in a feud, and he develops hatred toward Adisesha's family.